 It doesn’t matter that your new and improved updates meet your customers’ needs like never before; your customers had made a habit out of using the old design.
 They developed workarounds to complete tasks and achieve their desired outcome within your product.
 It wasn’t an ideal way to get things done, but it’s what they were used to.

-Their feedback and criticism may be hard for your team to hear.
-But it’s important to embrace the backlash, tease out the constructive comments, and find out where it all stems from.
+Their criticism may be hard for your team to hear.
+But it’s important to embrace the feedback, tease out the constructive comments, and find out where it all stems from.

 It may be an emotional reaction to the change (thanks to status quo bias).
 Or, it could be a legitimate issue that was overlooked in testing.

 Either way, planning for your rollout to reduce customer pushback can help in two ways.

 - Avoid customer churn.
 If your customers encounter mountains of friction with nary an explanation, they may feel increasingly compelled to switch over to a competitor.
 Making a smooth transition from old and comfortable to new and improved can make or break their product experience.

 - Identify usability issues missed in testing.
 With your new design rollout, you may uncover usability issues that weren’t captured in the design and prototyping process.
 These are valuable learning opportunities not to be missed.

 You may find more of the critical, emotional feedback comes from existing customers.
 New customers don’t have the same frame of reference for using your product.
 Any feedback that comes from that group is likely more about the design’s functionality and any outside expectations they are bringing to the experience.